 Does BlueMail Support Spam Management?

-BlueMail offers a spam management tool to supplement your provider’s existing spam filter by providing an option to mark emails that your provider’s “spam filter” may not have caught.
-These marked emails will be added to your Spam List and future emails from the spammer (or their domain) will go directly to the Spam folder bypassing your inbox.
+BlueMail offers a Spam Management tool to supplement your provider’s existing spam filter by providing an option to Block emails that your provider’s “spam filter” did not catch.
+These Blocked emails will be added to your Block List and future emails from the spammer (or domain if chosen) will go directly to the Spam folder bypassing your inbox.

-Note: The Spam List for BlueMail is personal and local only for you while using BlueMail.
+Note: The Block List for BlueMail is personal and local only for you while using BlueMail.

-There are two ways to mark an email as spam:
+There are two ways to Block a Sender:

-- You can use BlueMail’s Swipe Menu which can be configured to mark an email as spam.
+- You can use BlueMail’s Swipe Menu which can be easily configured with a shortcut to “Block Sender”.

-After you’ve selected Mark as Spam, you’ll have two options:
+After you’ve selected Block Sender, you’ll have two options:

-- Mark this address – Any mail that was received from this specific email address will automatically move to the Spam folder.
+- Block Sender – Any mail that was received from this specific email address will automatically move to the Spam folder.

-- Mark the whole domain – Any mail that was received from this domain will automatically move to the Spam folder.
+- Block whole domain – Any mail that was received from this domain will automatically be moved to the Spam folder.